-class toil.batchSystems.abstractBatchSystem.AbstractBatchSystem classmethod supportsAutoDeployment() \rightarrow bool
+class toil.batchSystems.abstractBatchSystem.AbstractBatchSystem classmethod supportsAutoDeployment() $\rightarrow$ bool

-An abstract (as far as Python currently allows) base class to represent the interface the batch system must provide to Toil.
+An abstract base class to represent the interface the batch system must provide to Toil.

 Whether this batch system supports auto-deployment of the user script itself.

-If it does, the setUserScript() can be invoked to set the resource object representing the user script.
+If it does, the setUserScript () can be invoked to set the resource object representing the user script.

-Note to implementors: If your implementation returns True here, it should also override classmethod supportsWorkerCleanup() \rightarrow bool
+Note to implementors: If your implementation returns True here, it should also override